 To enter text in a particular language, you must be running a version of the operating system that supports that language.
 Also, depending on the output format type, Oracle Reports Services relies on the operating system for the font for different languages, as described in Chapter 9, "Managing Fonts in Oracle Reports".

 Windows provides True Type Big Fonts.
 These fonts contain the characters necessary to display or print text from more than one language.
 For example, if you try to type, display, or print Western European, Central European, and Arabic text on a field and see unexpected characters, then you are probably not using a Big Font.
 Big Fonts for single-byte languages provided by Microsoft Windows are Arial, Courier New, and Times New Roman.
-For more information, go to Microsoft's Web site:
+See

 Oracle provides two Unicode fonts for Western European, Central European, Cyrillic, Greek, Turkish, Hebrew, Arabic, Baltic, Vietnamese, Thai, Simplified Chinese, Japanese, Korean, and Traditional Chinese:

-Andale Duospace WT fonts (fixed width) can be downloaded from Oracle Metalink (
+Andale Duospace WT fonts (fixed width) can be downloaded from My Oracle Support (

 Third-party Unicode fonts are also available.